We are here to help any way we can.

 With the rapidly changing nature of coronavirus (COVID-19), we have compiled a series of resources to support you during this time.

-All education with WAGPET is now provided virtually.
+Following the impacts of COVID-19, some of our educational activities have been adapted for virtual delivery.
 External Clinical Teaching visits can still occur in the practice if both the ECT visitor and the practice support this, otherwise, we will set up a webcam video-link to make this happen.
 Below is instructions for arranging video-link ECT visits and patient consent forms required for the visits.

 In conjunction with both colleges, we are considering all innovative, flexible and adaptive ways for practices and supervisors to continue to fulfil their supervision and training requirements.
 Approval for alternative arrangements is required and we hope to make this process as streamlined as possible.
 We have created the following forms to help you with these alternative models of teaching and supervision and remote supervision for registrars using telehealth from home: